notthelewis/senti-tech/README.md

  then sudo ./init.sh

  This is designed for a clean installation of Mosquitto and MySQL, if an existing installation exists- please use a clean system.
+ The script is also built for Ubuntu/Debian using Bash.
+In a production system, I would modify this to run on CentOS.

+ I built on Ubuntu as this is the OS of my Dev machine.